Used 2010 GMC Sierra 1500 Regular Cab

 Performance & mpg

-Available on select models are a 6.0-liter V8 (367 hp and 375 lb-ft) and a 6.2-liter V8 (403 hp and 417 lb-ft).
+Available on select models is a 6.2-liter V8 (403 hp and 417 lb-ft).
 The 6.2 comes standard on the Denali.
-A four-speed automatic transmission with a tow/haul mode is standard on all Sierra pickups except the Denali, which has a six-speed automatic.
-The six-speed unit is available for trucks with the 5.3-liter or 6.0-liter V8.
-The XFE version of the crew cab features the 5.3-liter V8 matched to the six-speed automatic.
-Properly equipped, a Sierra 1500 can tow up to 10,700 pounds.
+A six-speed automatic transmission is standard on the two big V8s, while the 4.8-liter V8 and the V6 come only with a four-speed automatic.
+In 0-60-mph testing, we clocked the related Silverado with the 6.2-liter V8 in a very quick 6.6 seconds.
+Properly equipped, a Sierra 1500 can tow up to 10,600 pounds.

 Buyers have a choice of two-wheel drive, four-wheel drive or, in the case of the Denali, all-wheel drive.
 The Work and LS trims with 4WD have a traditional floor-mounted selector for the transfer case.
 All other 4WD trims have Autotrac, which features an automatic setting that shifts into 4WD when wheel slippage is detected.

-Fuel economy estimates range from 15 mpg city/21 mpg highway and 17 mpg combined for a crew cab XFE down to 12/19/14 mpg for the Denali AWD.
+Fuel economy estimates range from 15 mpg city/22 mpg highway and 18 mpg combined for a crew cab XFE down to 12/19/14 mpg for the Denali AWD.

-Antilock brakes (front disc, rear drum) are standard, with an all-disc setup available via the Max Trailering Package or the Denali trim.
-A stability control system with roll-mitigating technology is standard on V8-equipped trucks.
-Side curtain airbags and adjustable pedals are standard on the Denali and optional on most other models.
+Antilock brakes (front disc, rear drum) are standard, with an all-disc setup available via the Max Trailering package on the Denali trim.
+A stability control system with roll-mitigating technology is also standard across the lineup, as are front-seat-mounted side airbags and side curtain airbags.

-Tight build quality, an attractive dash design and comfortable front seating combine with sound ergonomics to make the Sierra's interior enjoyable on long road trips.
-The rear seat in crew cab models is also quite comfortable, and the seat cushions can be folded upward for a nearly flat load floor.
-Interior storage is adequate, but some might take issue with the cupholders (too small) or the organization of the center console box.
+The Sierra's base interior is a little dull relative to the competition.
+However, the Sierra SLT and Denali feature a unique upscale dash and door panel treatment with a full center console and attractive wood grain and metallic accents, although you'll pay a stiff entry price for this privilege.
+The rear seat in crew cab models is quite comfortable, and the seat cushions can be folded upward for a nearly flat load floor.
+Interior storage is adequate, but some might take issue with the smallish cupholders and the haphazard organization of the center console box.

 Most helpful consumer reviews